-By 1496 henry, the 7th Baron Grey of Codnor had died without lawful issue.
-His will stated that the castle and its estates should go to his uncle Sir John Zouch who married Elizabeth Grey.
-The king recognised the will and the Ownership of the castle and estates moved to the Zouch family.
+By 1496 Henry, the 7th Baron Grey of Codnor had died without lawful issue.
+His Will stated that the castle and its estates should go to his uncle Sir John Zouch who was married to Elizabeth Grey.
+The king recognised the Will and the Ownership of the castle and estates moved to the Zouch family.

 Click shield to view the Zouch family tree

 The Zouch family continued to make additions to the castle.
 A large section of the West-facing wall of the Keep was rebuilt with a huge fireplace for the great hall.
 The moat, which was no longer used for defensive purposes, was enlarged at the northern end to form a small lake.
 The Zouch family also started to extract coal and ironstone from the surrounding parkland, whilst the grounds around the castle were landscaped and turned into ornate gardens designed to impress visiting dignitaries.